 User controlled research is research that is actively controlled, directed and managed by service users and their service user organisations.
 Service users decide on the issues and questions to be looked at, as well as the way the research is designed, planned and written up.
 The service users will run the research advisory or steering group and may also decide to carry out the research.

-In an INVOLVE report exploring seven examples of user controlled research, service users highlighted several key reasons why for them, user-controlled research was important:
+In an INVOLVE report (Faulkner 2010) exploring seven examples of user controlled research, service users highlighted several key reasons why user controlled research is important for them: